patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/lists-and-tables/lists-and-tables.md

 * You don’t have to display a lot of data on one page.
 * You use many visual indicators that are placed in columns, such as icons or charts.

+### Examples

 ## Tables on mobile
-The PatternFly 4 table is designed to be fully responsive.
+The PatternFly table is designed to be fully responsive.
 When columns no longer fit within the width of the viewport, columns are stacked so that data in each row is displayed as sets of attribute-value pairs.

 <img src="./img/Mobile-data-table-example.png"  alt="Mobile data table"  width="375"/>